PythonArithmetic

 Title Name Description

-output type output type The type of the output image.
+output type output type Uses the data type of the output image.

-input type input type The type of the input image.
+input type input type Uses the data type of the input image.

 unsigned int8 unsigned int8